ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Proxied UDP Listener Mechanism {#mechanism}

 In unextended UDP Proxying requests, the target host is encoded in the HTTP request path or query.
-For Listener UDP Proxying, it is instead conveyed in each HTTP Datagram, see {{format}}.
+For Listener UDP Proxying, it is either conveyed in each HTTP Datagram, see {{format}} or registered via DATAGRAM capsules and then compressed, see {{contextid}}.

 When performing URI Template Expansion of the UDP Proxying template (see
 {{Section 3 of CONNECT-UDP}}), the client sets both the target_host and the